 Google Business Page

-- You have to use the exact address of your business, ensuring it is consistent with the US Post Office.
-It should only contain information that is part of your official address, basically do not add cross streets or any other information.
+You have to use the exact address of your business, ensuring it is consistent with the US Post Office.
 PO Boxes are not allowed, any kind of virtual address could lead to a penalty.
 Suite numbers should be on address line two.
 There is an entire page where Google outlines their address entry guidelines for how to handle your address.

-- You business is probably listed in many directories, it is absolutely important to check all of these listings and ensure they are exactly written as they are in your Google Business Page because they play a heavy role in the local SEO algorithm.
-After they are all identical this is called having a clean citation profile, it is very time consuming but critical.
+Your business is probably listed in many directories.
+It is absolutely important to check all of these listings and ensure they are written identically to your Google Business Page because they play a heavy role in the local SEO algorithm.
+Achieving identical business listings is called having a clean citation profile, which very time consuming, but critical.

-- The main citation aggregators that search engines use are InfoGroup, Acxion, Factual, Neustar Localeze, D&B, and Citysearch.
+The main citation aggregators that search engines use are InfoGroup, Acxiom, Factual, Neustar Localeze, D&B, and Citysearch.

 The top 50 citation sources that need to be checked are:

 - Neutstar Localeze

 - Nokia Here

 This checklist covers the nuts and bolts of optimizing a website from scratch and implementing the tactics that will help you get noticed by potential patients.
 As made abundantly clear by your unsatisfactory past experiences with low-quality agencies, online marketing is fraught with pitfalls.
 At the same time, it represents an enormous opportunity to connect with new patients and grow your practice.
 When done right, online marketing is a reliable asset you can bank on.